 Real estate is an industry that attracts a lot of entrepreneurs, self-starters, and big dreamers.
 Why?
-The short answer is the real estate industry offers virtually endless amounts of opportunity, and in many cases, there are fewer roadblocks to getting started than there are in other industries.
-Most entrepreneurs, self-starters, and big dreamers also greatly enjoy the prospects of being in charge of their own schedule.
+The short answer is the real estate industry offers virtually endless amounts of opportunity, and, in many cases, there are fewer roadblocks to getting started than there are in other industries.
+Most entrepreneurs, self-starters, and big dreamers also greatly enjoy the prospects of being in charge of their own schedules.

 A real estate agent, at least in theory, has the freedom to structure their schedule in a manner that fits their preferred lifestyle.
 The reality, however, is most new agents find that managing their time effectively in real estate is one of the most challenging aspects of having a successful practice.
 If you struggle in the area of time management or have reason to believe you will, try putting some of these time management strategies for real estate into your practice.